10 Dec What’s the buzz behind Roam Research

 However, this ideas’s been around for along time.
 It’s got a crazy name that I can’t even pronounce: Zettelkasten (German for “slip box” or “card index.”)
 And like GTD, the PARA method and Bullet Journaling, it’s a system.
 One that works with physical note cards, or tools like Roam, Evernote, and Notion.
 (In fact, one of our students from our Notion course played with the Zettelkasten approach in Notion.)

 What’s the verdict on Roam?

 The core idea behind Roam is bi-directional links.
 Imagine if you could tag any paragraph (or image, or bullet) within a note and then string together all the graph of relationships through these links.
 Effectively, you’re creating a mini-web of every idea fragment you’ve ever had.
-Here’s Conor explaining the idea in 26 seconds:
+Here’s my explanation of bi-directional links and where Roam shines:

 For a writer, that’s extremely compelling.
 I know I’m aways trying to create a patchwork of zeitgeist ideas, anecdotes, quotes, and emotions in the perfect post.
 With Roam, you could have tags for each of these buckets and when it came time to write the post, could visualize the “tree of ideas.”

 So if you were to look up the list of idea fragments for the tag #story, you’d see the following screen: